JackDca/Mailpilewiki/PasswordRecovery.md

 To put it another way: the high value placed on PGP keys inevitably implies that the cost of losing a passphrase is also very high.

 Although some high-risk users explicitly need their passphrase to be only ever committed to human memory, there is a significant number of users whose need to avoid data-loss greatly outweighs the potential risk recoverable passphrases might pose to confidentiality of their data.

-It's interesting that PGP community has traditionally focused on the former case almost exclusively, which may be an overlooked factor contributing to the low adoption of PGP by the wider public.
-Backups are important!
+(Aside: The PGP community has traditionally focused exclusively on the former case, which may be an overlooked factor contributing to the low adoption of PGP by the wider public - backups are important!
+In a parallel universe where the community recognizes this, people might organize recovery code swapping parties in place of key-signing parties...)

 Tankred Hase of Whiteout has proposed [an elegant use of IMAP as a key synchronization channel](https://github.com/whiteout-io/mail-html5/wiki/Secure-OpenPGP-Key-Pair-Synchronization-via-IMAP), which Mailpile will adopt, not only to facilitate synchronization, but also to guarantee an off-site backup of the user's key material.
 This greatly reduces the risk of catastrophic data loss, but the problem of the passphrase getting lost or forgotten remains.